-You read thoughtbot’s Rails on Docker article, moved your entire development environment into Docker containers via Docker Compose, then realized everytime you want to bump or add a gem to your project you have to rebuild the rails container and wait forever to run
+You read thoughtbot’s Rails on Docker article, moved your entire development environment into Docker containers via Docker Compose, then realized everytime you update a gem you have to run

-With Docker data containers and a little hack in the
+With Docker data containers and a clever hack in the

-docker-compose.yml file you don’t have to waste so much time running bundler from scratch everytime you update the Gemfile.
+docker-compose.yml file you don’t have to wait around for bundler to build from scratch everytime you bump a gem.

 Building on thoughtbot’s Dockerfile example, set the

-BUNDLE_PATH environment variable to store the bundler cache outside of the rails project path:
+BUNDLE_PATH environment variable to store the bundler cache outside of your project folder:

 FROM ruby:2.2.0 RUN apt-get update -qq && apt-get install -y build-essential # for postgres RUN apt-get install -y libpq-dev # for nokogiri RUN apt-get install -y libxml2-dev libxslt1-dev # for capybara-webkit RUN apt-get install -y libqt4-webkit libqt4-dev xvfb # for a JS runtime RUN apt-get install -y nodejs ENV APP_HOME /myapp RUN mkdir $APP_HOME WORKDIR $APP_HOME ADD Gemfile* $APP_HOME/ # --- Add this to your Dockerfile --- ENV BUNDLE_GEMFILE=$APP_HOME/Gemfile \ BUNDLE_JOBS=2 \ BUNDLE_PATH=/bundle RUN bundle install ADD . $APP_HOME